yourowndog/android-webview-boilerplate/README.md

 ### Bonus settings

+There are some extra settings in `MainActivity.java` too.
+They're all code commented so check out the file!

+- Toggle Javascript
-You can enable/disable Javascript, and also enable-disable the opening of a full browser when a user clicks a link in `MainActivity.java` (see above screenshot).
+- Toggle the opening of a full browser when a user clicks a link.

 # Why?